jachzen/cunning_document_scanner/README.md

     final imagesPath = await CunningDocumentScanner.getPictures(noOfPages: 1)
 ```

+This would limit the number of pages to one. noOfPages also only works on Android.
+The parameter is never used in the iOS implementation.
 In addition, and only on Android for now, you can allow importing images from the gallery:

 ```
     final imagesPath = await CunningDocumentScanner.getPictures(isGalleryImportAllowed: true)
 ```

-This would limit the number of pages to one.

 ## Contributing